 - Intermittent need (where the organization has not employed permanent workers to complete the labor but has intermittent needs for temporary labor sources)

-There is a cap on the number of H-2B Visas issued every year (66,000), with half issued in the first six months of the year, and half issued in the last six months.
+There is a cap on the number of H-2B Visas issued yearly (66,000), with half issued in the first six months of the year and half issued in the last six months.

 Once the quota has been reached, no further petitions will be accepted until the following eligible time period (unless a petition is exempt).